jetbrains-academy/sql-course/Lesson5/task0/task.md

 # Aggregates and data grouping

-We can write queries with joins and search filters, and that's a good start!
+In the previous lessons we learned how to write queries with joins and search filters, and that's a good start!
-Now let's proceed to more complex tasks.
-In this lesson we will learn SQL way of doing something similar to pivot tables in spreadsheets.
+Now let's proceed to more complex tasks, and talk about the SQL way of doing something similar to pivot tables in spreadsheets.

 We'll start with calculating a scalar aggregate value for a list of rows.
 For instance, count the number of rows, or find a maximum value in a column.